Skip to content

 You will find the farm Síreksstaðir in glen Sunnudalur, a small and peaceful haven off valley Hofsárdalur in Vopnafjörður.
 The farm boasts a small gue

-The hiking path runs along Þverá river in Þverá canyon.
-The canyon is exceptionally beautiful as one can see colorful rock formations from an old volc
+A hiking path running along Þverá river in Þverá canyon in Vopnafjörður.
+The canyon is exceptionally beautiful as one can see colorful rock formations

 Álfkonusteinn Hiking Trail

-A considerable distance above the farm Bustarfell in Vopnafjörður stands a large rock called Álfkonusteinn (Elf Stone).
-It is relatively easy to walk
+Above the farm Bustarfell in Vopnafjörður stands a large rock called Álfkonusteinn (Elf Stone).
+It is relatively easy to walk from Bustarfell to the

 Bustarfell Museum